-The Hops & Barley booth at the 2021 Epcot International Food & Wine Festival is actually the American Adventure booth, but without United States in the name.
+The America booth at the EPCOT International Food & Wine Festival used to be Hops & Barley.
 In this Walt Disney World dining review, we’ll share prices, food photos, my thoughts on the menu, and what is a good/poor bang for your buck.

 For several years, the Hops & Barley booth has been hit or miss.
 It has had some great items that inexplicably disappear (like the glorious Pumpkin Mousse), overpriced duds, and some gloriously smoked meats.
 However, it has always been a good pick in the past for those on the Disney Dining Plan, as it usually offered a couple of expensive options that were bad buys but good uses of DDP credits.

-Unfortunately, the Disney Dining Plan is still unavailable for the 2021 Epcot Food & Wine Festival, so that becomes a tougher sell.
-(Speaking of which, there’s a strong possibility the DDP will return before the end of this event–see When Will the Disney Dining Plan Return? for commentary & predictions.)
+Unfortunately, the Disney Dining Plan is still unavailable for this year’s EPCOT Food & Wine Festival, so that becomes a tougher sell.
+(Speaking of which, there’s a strong possibility the DDP will return before the end of this event—see When Will the Disney Dining Plan Return?for commentary & predictions.)

 With that said, let’s take a look at this year’s Hops & Barley menu: